morgrowe/OSXBackgroundUpdateExtractor/README.md

 sudo /path/to/script
 ```

-The script automatically installs itself into /usr/local/bin/, generates its own preference file into /Library/Preferences/; and creates and enables its own LaunchDaemon into /Library/LaunchAgents/, to automatically run the script every 15 minutes.
+The script automatically installs itself into /usr/local/bin/, generates its own preference file into /Library/Preferences/; and creates and enables its own launchd job into /Library/LaunchAgents/, to automatically run the script every 15 minutes.

 Once you have run the script, there is no need to [manually run](#running-manually) again.

 ## Preferences

-This tool comes with its own preferences: CheckInterval, ExtractPath, ImportIntoMunki and LoggedLines.
+This tool comes with its own preferences: CheckInterval, ExtractPath, ImportIntoMunki, MunkiRepoPath and LoggedLines.

 ### CheckInterval